-Reported LLT Selected Comment Patient was administered wrong drug and experienced hypotension Wrong drug administered Hypotension Because of similar sounding drug names, the wrong drug was dispensed; as a result, the patient took the wrong drug and experienced a rash Drug name confusion Wrong drug dispensed Wrong drug administered Rash It is important to select terms for all medication error concepts, i.e., do not subtract information Insulin preparation was given using the wrong syringe resulting in the administration of an overdose.
+Reported LLT Selected Comment Patient was administered wrong drug and experienced Wrong drug administered hypotension Hypotension Because of similar sounding Drug name confusion It is important to select drug names, the wrong drug was dispensed; as a result, Wrong drug dispensed terms for all medication error concepts, i.e., do the patient took the wrong Wrong drug administered not subtract information drug and experienced a rash Rash Insulin preparation was given using the wrong syringe resulting in the administration of an overdose.
 The patient developed hypoglycaemia.
 Drug administered in wrong device Accidental overdose Hypoglycaemia If an overdose is reported in the context of a medication error, the more specific term LLT Accidental overdose can be selected (see also Section 3.18)